 1. Use a soft pink to create a striking contrast

-This Victorian home in Hackney was given a rose-hued extension with a colored concrete wall (tinted with a powered dye) that merges indoor with out, leading a cozy living room out into the light-filled glass extension.
+This Victorian home in Hackney was given a rose-hued extension with a colored concrete wall (tinted with a powered dye) that merges indoor with out.
+At the forefront of current architecture trends it leads a cozy living room out into the light-filled glass extension.

 ‘We wanted to highlight and celebrate the concrete addition to the building rather than disguising it, improving the connection between old and new spaces,’ explains Tom Gresford, Founder of Gresford Architects.